c0d3n1gg4/node/doc/guides/maintaining-V8.md

 ### Major updates

-We upgrade the version of V8 in Node.js master whenever a V8 release goes stable upstream, that is, whenever a new release of Chrome comes out.
+We upgrade the version of V8 in Node.js queen whenever a V8 release goes stable upstream, that is, whenever a new release of Chrome comes out.

 Upgrading major versions would be much harder to do with the patch mechanism above.
 A better strategy is to

-1. Audit the current master branch and look at the patches that have been floated since the last major V8 update.
+1. Audit the current queen branch and look at the patches that have been floated since the last major V8 update.
 1. Replace the copy of V8 in Node.js with a fresh checkout of the latest stable V8 branch.
 Special care must be taken to recursively update the DEPS that V8